jorgeb1980/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/LibreOffice_fix/readme.txt

-For the curious of mind and not willing to use dubious origin cracks of commercial spreadsheet products, you can try Open Office and Libre Office.
-There you will see that Microsoft XML Spreadsheet format is supported.

-My choice to try this was Libre Office 4.1.4.2
+My choice to try the generator was Libre Office 4.1.4.2

-However, this format has been finding problems in both forks of the ancient Star Office software.
+However, the XML spreadsheet format has been finding problems in this fork of the ancient Star Office software.
 Here are included some attempts to fix:

 + a problem with the row-repeating recursive XSL macro wich prevented Libre